LinnyPurple/Lachlan-George-Joey/docs/ui-components/buttons.md

 An addition program is one of the simplest ways to use a user's input in a program.
 In this example, the user will input two numbers, and the program will print the sum of them.

 ## Step 1 - Getting User Input
 Before we can add numbers, we need to get the numbers we're going to add!
-To get user input in Brainfuck, the `,` character is used.
-Each time it is used, it will get the next character in the input and set the current cell to the ASCII value of that character.
+To get user input in Brainfuck, we use the `,` character.
+After each use, it will get the next character in the input and set the current cell to the ASCII value of that character.

-For this program, the input will be formatted as `# #` with '#' being replaced by a number from 1-9.
+For this program, we will format the input as `# #` where `#` is a number from 1 to 9.

-Getting the first number is easy, we just need to do a single `,`.
+Getting the first number is easy, we need to do a single `,`.
 Then we need to move to the next cell and store the second number.
-The numbers are separated by a space character so we will need to do `,,` to get it.
+Since we have the numbers separated by a space character, we will need to input `,,` to get it.

 Which means our first few lines are going to look like this:
 ```